-Compared to the Standard edition, the Pro version includes several additional features, including OCR technology, the ability of batch processing watermarks, a PDF optimizer, redaction, advanced form creation and filler abilities.
+Compared to the free edition, the Pro version includes several additional features, including OCR technology, the ability to batch processing watermarks, a PDF optimizer, redaction, advanced form creation, and filler abilities.

-Editing PDFs is difficult, and many of us don't have the tools to do so.
-Even with a PDF editor, making changes is normally has a different level of difficulty to, say, editing a Word document.
-Macworld UK spell this out clearly:
+Editing PDFs is difficult, and many of us don’t have the tools to do so.
+Even with a PDF editor, making changes is normally has a different level of difficulty than, say, editing a Word document.

 Note that when I add text to the heading in this document, the correct font is automatically selected.